Potassium-chromate/Hyperspectral-Image-Inpainting/README.md

 ## Customization
 To adjust the training and testing data, you can modify the following variables:
 - `corruption_level`: Controls the percentage of pixels to set to 0 when corrupting the images.
-- `arg_factor`: Controls the number of augmented samples generated for each image in the dataset.
+- `arg_factor`: Controls the number of argumentation samples generated for each image in the dataset.
 - `val_ratio`: The variable represents the proportion of data that will be used for testing.For example, if you set `val_ratio` to 0.8, 80% of the data will be used for testing, and the remaining 20% will be used for training.

 For example, to increase the corruption level to 95% and the augmentation factor to 25: